rhipilaf/sourdough_evolution/notes/Bibliographie.md

 No evidence of better fitness of tetraploid strains.

+Final population size bigger for diploids than for tetraploids (cell size / population size trade-off).

 No effect of ploidy on maximum cumulative CO<sub>2</sub>, time at V<sub>MAX</sub>, and maximum CO<sub>2</sub> production rate.

 Tetraploid strains have a significant shorter latency phase in CO<sub>2</sub> production, and some diploid have one too.